Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Construction of Distances Matrix

 \section{Construction of Distances Matrix}

-Within a latent Gaussian copula, one needs to estimate a covariance matrix $\Sigma$, which we construct as a function of an initial distance matrix $\mathcal{D}$.
-As we want the copula to be spatially informed, we consider the latitude and longitude of locations as well as the topography given by geopotential height.
-Taking $D$ to be the matrix of pair-wise Euclidean norms of (latitude, longitude) and $T$ that of pair-wise Euclidean norms of topography between locations, we construct the distance matrix $\mathcal{D}$ by computing
+Within a latent Gaussian copula, one needs to estimate a correlation matrix $\Sigma$, which we construct as a function of an initial distance matrix $\mathcal{D}$.
+As we want the copula to be spatially informed, we consider the latitude and longitude of locations as well as the topography given by geopotential height at a given location.
+For a given parameter value $a \in \mathbb{R}_{\geq0}$, we construct the distance matrix $\mathcal{D}^a$ by computing for all pairs of locations $i,j$:

-Here, we divide $T$ by 70 in order to normalise values between the two contributing matrices.
-The coefficient $a$ serves to adjust the relative importance of each matrix, where $a\to1$ makes the dependence within our approaches samples rely on geographical distances only while $a\to0$ makes the samples rely uniquely on topography.
-We treat it as a hyperparameter, setting it to $0.9$ as this produced the most realistic samples using in our study.
+Here, $a$ serves to adequately weigh the importance of topography on the resulting correlation matrix $\Sigma=k(\mathcal{D}^a|\theta)$.
+With $a\to0$, our copula model relies on geographical distances only while $a\to\infty$ makes the dependence rely uniquely on topography.

+In a preliminary experiment, we experimented with optimising $a,\theta$ jointly, as well as setting $a$ at pre-defined values (chosen at $a=0,0.005$, and $0.03$) to only optimise $\theta$.
+We show the Energy score values for different setups in Table \ref{tab:energy_distmat} computed using forecasts after each optimisation set-up.